This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The key security benefits are access to Avira's premium Android and iOS apps, and a license covering up to five devices.

 The most valuable extra is full access to Avira's Phantom VPN Pro.
 And we do mean full access, with none of the data limits or user restrictions you'll often get with other security suite VPNs.
-The license enables using the VPN as much as you like, on as many devices as you need, just as though you'd purchased it separately (which would normally cost $78.)
+The license enables using the VPN as much as you like, on as many devices as you need, just as though you'd purchased it separately (which would normally cost $10 a month, all on its own.)

 Experienced Windows users will also appreciate Avira's System Speedup Pro, a very full-featured PC optimization tool.
 Forget the feeble apps you've seen in other suites, which often do less than Windows' own Disk Cleanup - this outperforms many stand-alone specialist PC optimizers.

-Avira's free Android and iOS apps cover the antivirus basics, but upgrading to Avira Prime gets you the full commercial editions with one or two valuable extras.
+Avira's free Android and iOS apps cover the antivirus basics and more (there's a new call blocker, for instance), but upgrading to Avira Prime gets you the full commercial editions with some valuable extras.

 The Android app gains automatic blocking of malicious websites, for instance, along with more frequent updates to protect you from the very latest threats.